veselink1/refl-cpp/README.md

 [refl-cpp](https://github.com/veselink1/refl-cpp) is publicly open for any contribution.
 Bugfixes and new features are welcome.
 Extra modules are too (as long as the single-header usability is preserved and the functionality is not overly specific to particular use case).

 ## Donations
-Donations are wholeheartedly accepted and will help me support this library long term!
+Donations are wholeheartedly accepted and will help support this library long term!
+If you are using refl-cpp in your project and it's making your work easier, please consider making a donation!

 [![Donate](https://liberapay.com/assets/widgets/donate.svg)](https://liberapay.com/veselink1/donate)